Postdoctoral Associate · Weill Cornell Medicine

 News Recent

-• 2026 New work in progress on GLP-1 access and C-SNPs.
+• 2026 New work in progress on GLP-1 access and antibiotic-resistance modeling.

 • 2026 Fluoroquinolone Prescribing to Older Adults published in Antimicrobial Stewardship & Healthcare Epidemiology.